 Remember to always wear life vests when on boat.
-They can be found in the container at the shore and from the boats.
+They can be found in the container at the shore and in the boats.

 Please remember to secure the boat with a rope when you return it.
 The water level of the lake can change markedly after rain.
 Do not take the last boat: always make sure that there’s at least one boat left at the shore for emergency situations.

-There is a playing field and equipment for games.
-You can also borrow station’s bikes, skis, sledges and snow shoes.
+There is some equipment for games available.
+You can also borrow the station’s bikes, skis, sledges and snow shoes.
 The staff will be happy to help you with the equipment.
 In the laavu (campfire tent) you can spend an evening around the fire in a small or big group.

 The research station is situated next to the Kevo Strict Nature Reserve where moving is only allowed on marked trails.
 Please familiarize yourself with the rules and ask the staff for further information.